diegoandcontrol/Quiz/README.md

-# practicing and studying react and NextJs
+# practicing and studying Reactjs and NextJs